LiterateInk/Pawnote/README.md

 ## Documentation & Guides

-You can find the documentation, some guides and small examples at [pawnote.js.org](https://pawnote.js.org) for more informations about the API and how to use it.
+You can find the documentation, some guides and small examples at [pawnote.js.org](https://literate.ink/pawnote) for more information about the API and how to use it.

-If you need complete examples, then we got **a lot** of those in the [`examples`](./examples) folder, hoping you can find your joy in there.
+If you need complete examples, then we got **a lot** of those in the [`examples`](https://github.com/LiterateInk/Pawnote/tree/js/examples) folder, hoping you can find your joy in there.

 If none of those are helpful, you can always [open an issue](https://github.com/LiterateInk/Pawnote/issues) to ask for help.